etchcode/etchcode/CONTRIBUTING.md

+# CONTRIBUTING
+## Setting up your computer
+I'm assuming that you're on a mac/linux computer.
+If not, you will need to look up how to do all these steps yourself.
+Sorry.

+First, install [Node.js](http://nodejs.org).
+Then, use node to globally install Grunt and Bower. (open a terminal, type `sudo npm install -g grunt` press enter, and repeat for `sudo npm install -g bower`).
+Grunt is a task runner that we use to automate combinations of actions such as building all the files and deploying to Google App Engine.
+Bower is a package manager for javascript, css, and other web stuff.

+You will the `etchcode`, `etchcodeusercontent` and `scratchblock` repositories in the etchcode organization, and they all must have the same parent structure and keep their names the same as the repository names.
+My computer is set up like this:
+	- etch/
+		- etchcode/
+		- etchcodeusercontent/
+		- scratchblock/

+## Important commands
+The command `grunt watch` in the etchcode repository will listen for changes to the project files and execute the commands that need to be executed when there are changes.
+If you made changes without starting `grunt watch`, you can enter `grunt development` to run all the commands on all of the files. `grunt production` will execute all the commands that need to be run to set up the production version of etchcode at etchcode.org in the `build/` directory and then upload the `build/` directory to google app engine.

+Use `bower install --save {insert package name}` to install a new package (such as angularjs or normalize.css). `bower search {keyword}` will search for packages.
+After installing new packages, run `grunt wiredep` to add the installed packages to the `index.html` file.
+Whenever possible use bower instead of just downloading the css/js, as it makes updating easier.

 ## SSL through letsencrypt.org
 Daniel has a digitalocean ubuntu server with letsencrypt set up (the mac version is very buggy).